faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 3 | Execution position (frame 0), or return position (frame 1 onwards)
 4+ | Symbolic function name or address with offset within the function

-The frame numbers, as they count upwards takes us backwards in time in terms of program execution order.
+The frame numbers\index{stack!frame number}, as they count upwards takes us backwards in time in terms of program execution order.
 The top of stack, or most recently run code, is in frame 0.
 One reason for writing code with meaningful function names is that the call stack describes what is going on conceptually.
-Using small single-purpose functions is good practice.
+Using small single-purpose functions\index{software!function}\index{function!best practice} is good practice.
 It serves the needs of both diagnostics and maintainability.

-The second column in a back trace is the binary file.
+The second column in a back trace is the binary file\index{file!binary}.
 We focus on our own binary mostly because framework code from Apple is generally very reliable.
 Faults usually occur either directly in our code, or by faults caused by incorrect usage of Apple APIs.
 Just because the code crashed in Apple provided code does not mean the fault is in Apple code.

-The third column, the execution position is slightly tricky.
+The third column, the execution position\index{CPU!execution position} is slightly tricky.
 If it is for frame 0, it is the actual position in the code that was running.
 If it is for any later frame, it is the position in the code we shall resume from once the child functions have returned.

-The fourth column is the site at which the code is running (for frame 0), or the site that is making a function call (for later frames).
+The fourth column is the site at which the code is running (for frame 0), or the site\index{function!call site} that is making a function call (for later frames).
 For symbolicated crashes, we will see the symbolic form for the address.
 This will include a positional offset from the start of a function to reach the code calling the child function.
 If we have only short functions, this offset will be a small value.
 It means much less stepping through code, or much less reading assembly code when performing diagnosis.
 That is another reason for keeping our functions short.
-If our crash is not symbolicated then we shall just see a memory address value.
+If our crash is not symbolicated then we shall just see a memory address\index{CPU!memory address} value.

 Therefore, with the example stack frame we have: